vextora/elasticsearch/README.md

 ## Cara Menjalankan

 1. Run make dev
-2. Run make seed
+2. Open Postman and use http://localhost:8080/health
-3. Run make sync
+3. All routes in main.go

 ## Kontak